wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/02-Interacting-with-custom-tables.md

 $reviews = $wpdb->get_results( $prepared_query );
 ```

 Since user-submitted data is incorporated into this SQL query, we must use the `prepare()` method to prevent SQL injection vulnerabilities.
+The placeholder `%d` is used because the `star_rating` field is an integer type.